ailovegenshinyt/Project-MultiLoader/README.md

 > 1. **Update Python:** Ensure you are on **Python 3.10+** (Python 3.14 recommended).
 If your machine has an older Python version (like 3.8/3.9), **please update or reinstall Python**!
 > 2. **Update yt-dlp & Requirements:** Platforms constantly update their anti-bot algorithms.
 Always run:
 >    ```bash
->    pip install -U yt-dlp -r requirements.txt
+>    pip install -r requirements.txt
 >    ```
 > 3. **Clear old environments:** If you upgraded Python, make sure you reinstall the packages using `py -m pip install -r requirements.txt`.